 The right time: push notifications & posting

 How do you discover these nuances?
 Well, you don’t have to.
-Your behavioral and geographic segmentation analytics will demonstrate when your audience is most active, and therefore the best time to trigger in-app messages or emails.
+Your behavioural, geographic and psychographic segmentation analytics will demonstrate when your audience is most active, the cultural norms of the area, or the preferences of the user, and therefore the best time to trigger in-app messages or emails.

 So know your audience: don’t overload your early birds with late-night notifications, no matter how good of a deal you’re offering, and don’t wake your night owls by sending push notifications before sunrise.

-Get your timing right and ensure that none of your audience opt-out of your messages and fly away.
+Get your timing right and ensure that no-one in your audience segments opts-out of your messages and flies away.

 What is customer journey mapping?